 Tricks taken = 1 Winning Player = 1 Player 1 deck = 0000000K00Q000J00Q00JQK000 Player 2 deck = 00000000K0AA0AQJA000000KJ0 Tricks taken = 1 Winning Player = 1 Player 1 deck = 0000000000000KA00J0JJ0K00Q Player 2 deck = 0000000000000Q00AKKA0AQJQ0 Tricks taken = 1 Winning Player = 2 Player 1 deck = 0000000000KA00Q00KAAQ0J00Q Player 2 deck = 000000000J00J00KA0Q0K000J0 Tricks taken = 1 Winning Player = 2 Player 1 deck = 0000000000A0Q00JAKKQ00A0J0 Player 2 deck = 000000000000Q0KK0J0J0Q0A00

-4,365 visits (3 today, 9 this week, 38 this month, 622 this year) since October 19, 1999.
+16,302 visits (1 today, 11 this week, 32 this since October 19, 1999.